tcarey97/covidDashboard/README.md

 This is a dynamic single-page application that visualises data from COVID-19 Canada Open Data Working Group's API as a dashboard.

-Every time the user selects a new particular region of Canada from the dropdown in the header, created with the help of the imported library 'react-select', the application fetches COVID-19 data.
+Every time the user selects a new particular region of Canada from the dropdown in the header, created with the help of the imported package 'react-select', the application fetches COVID-19 data.
 Given the API's response, particular components within the application re-renders with relevant COVID-19 information including:
 - The last time the information was updated by the maintainers of the API.
 - Total cumulative cases, tests, deaths and vaccinations corresponding to the location selected.